shitcorp/Awesome-Discord-Bot-Tools/README.md

 ## MISC

+> Items that doesn't fit into the other categories

 - [BotBlock.org](https://botblock.org/) - The single source for all Discord bot lists.
 Simplify sending your bot's guild count with the BotBlock API.
 - [discohook](https://discohook.org/) - Easily preview embeds
 - [gateway-queue](https://github.com/twilight-rs/gateway-queue) - Ratelimited gateway queue for multiserviced bots.